adutt1010/cse15l-lab-reports/report5.md

 javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java java -cp ".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar" org.junit.runner.JUnitCore ListExamplesTests
 ```
-- The command line I ran to trigger the bug was `bash test.sh`
-- This ran the commands in the `test.sh` file, which contained two commands
+- The command line I ran to trigger the bug was `bash test.sh`.This ran the commands in the `test.sh` file, which contained two commands
 ```
 javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java java -cp ".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar" org.junit.runner.JUnitCore ListExamplesTests
 ```

+- To fix the bugs, you must edit the code in the last `while` loop in the file `ListExamples.java`.
+In the last `while` loop, at line 44, you should change `index1` to `index2`.
+If you run the tests now, you will see that all the tests pass.